 - 1.1.
 This case relates to a request by Limerick City and County Council for the consent of An Bord Pleanála to the compulsory acquisition of the site of a two-storey residential property, Main Street, Bruff, Co.
 Limerick, in accordance with the provisions of the Derelict Sites Act, 1990, as amended. - 1.2.
-Compulsory acquisition is sought as the site continues to be derelict within the meaning of the Act for the following reason:

-(a) The existence on the lands of structures which are in a ruinous, derelict or dangerous condition.
+Compulsory acquisition is sought as the site continues to be derelict within the meaning of the Act for the following reasons: - (a) The existence on the lands of structures which are in a ruinous, derelict or dangerous condition, and - (b) The neglected unsightly or objectionable condition of the land or any structures on the land in question.